 Deck structures which will support the well intervention equipment and machinery, when installed, are to be appropriately reinforced and analyzed on the basis of the maximum loading conditions in compliance with Part 3, Chapter 2.
 The maximum deck loading used in the structural analysis is to be clearly reflected in the deck structural drawing.

-3.3 Moon Pools
+3.5 Moon Pools (2016)

-Where a moon pool is fitted, adequate scantling and stiffening are to be provided to prevent damage from impact of load handling.
+Where a moon pool is fitted, adequate scantlings and stiffening are to be provided according to the requirements in 3-2-2/8.